mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 It sounded like Bryce knew what he wanted.
 I liked that.

-“What are your thoughts about the Church?”
-Bryce asked.
+“What are your thoughts about the Church?” he then asked.

 “I don’t think faith and feelings are a black-and-white thing,” I answered.
 “The Church is still an important part of my life.”